Waste-to-energy deal agreed

 by Cam Lucadou-Wells

-Nine South East councils have committed to diverting at least 95 per cent of household rubbish from landfill to a waste-to-energy incinerator in Maryvale in the Latrobe Valley for 25 years.
+Nine South East councils have committed to supplying at least 95 per cent of household rubbish to a waste-to-energy incinerator in Maryvale in the Latrobe Valley for 25 years.

 Spurred by a looming landfill shortage, Bayside, Cardinia, Casey, Frankston, Greater Dandenong, Kingston, Knox, Whitehorse and Yarra Ranges have signed up to the waste supply agreement after a series of closed council meetings in July.